 Read on to learn how to reset your focus in the midst of a stressful moment.

-How to reset your focus during a stressful day at work
+How to reset your focus during a stressful moment.

 Socrates got it right when he offhandedly mentioned that ‘to know thyself is the beginning of all wisdom’.
 In order to combat overwhelm, you’ve got to get familiar with what your stress triggers are.